cpske/ISP/assignment/ku-polls/inception.md

 * Written as complete sentences with clear, correct English.

 Avoid writing implementation details as requirements.

+### Software Development Plan

+*See the example project -- don't copy text of items 1-4 as header names!*

+SDP *aka* "Development Plan" or "Project Plan" should include:

+1. Brief description of what will be produced.
+Refer to Requirements & Vision instead of duplicating details.
+2. Timeline or Schedule
+   - how long is project? how long are iterations?
+   - table: your initial plan for when to implement the major features
+   - this can change over time, but you need to make an estimate so people can see if your plan is at all reasonable
+   - goal or milestone for each iteration (can change over time).
+3. Software Process you will use
+   - briefly describe process (Iteration & Incremental)
+   - How to manage work products (use Github Flow).
+Important!
+   - Quality assurance plan - what testing and review will you do?
+4. Technology and Tools
+   - Significant technologies you will use.
+Include frameworks.
+5. Resources needed (OK to omit for this project)
+   - How many people? (for this assignment -- just you)
+   - Computing resources required: cloud service?
+CI server? database?

 ### How To Use a Github Wiki